-Supporting Airmen in Distress
+Supporting Warriors in Distress

-Support to our Wounded, Ill or Injured Airmen or Guardians, especially those in distress, is an inherent obligation of command.
+Support to wounded warriors, whether they have physical or invisible wounds, or are combat or non-combat is an inherent obligation of command, especially those who are in distress.
 It's imperative that leaders at all levels take the time to get to know their wounded warriors as unit leadership represents the first line of communication for warriors and families to ensure their needs are addressed as completely as possible.
-Leaders at all levels must promote an environment of healthy and adaptive behaviors, foster the Wingman culture, and encourage responsible help-seeking behavior and not tolerate any actions that prevent Airmen from responsibly seeking help or professional care.
+Leaders at all levels must promote an environment of healthy and adaptive behaviors, foster the Wingman culture, and encourage responsible help-seeking behavior and not tolerate any actions that prevent wounded warriors from responsibly seeking help or professional care.